 I wasn't that hungry even though for the past 1/4 mile before the aid station, there were signs on the trail telling us what food the station offered like a moving menu.
 As soon as I got into Sherman, I was accosted by the nicest aid station couple that completely and immediately overwhelmed me with their questions.
 I really do this stuff solo and having help was no help.
 I asked for some silence as the mind was moving slowly.
 They filled my bladder and I told them what stuff I wanted to take for the next section, powders, flashlight, pants, etc. They stuffed my pack with my gear, filled up my bladder and sent me on my way with my poles, which I also picked up there.
 The poles were a question mark.

-My friend Mike Ehredt, a veteran runner told me to pick up poles around 25 and use them the rest of the way.
-They would save my legs at the end.
-So I dutifully tried to train with them but really felt like I didn't need them.
-Mike said that he never uses them, except at Hardrock and friend and Hardrock extraordinaire, Kirk Apt uses them too.
 I took the poles and met up with Morris and we headed out.
 About 10 minutes out of the aid station, Morris smacks his head and realizes he forgot his rain jacket and returns to get it.
 I kept going and enjoyed the time alone.
 Its funny that as soon as I am alone, I start to doubt my way.
 There was a guy behind me and I kept making sure he was going the same way.
 Morris was able to catch up and we made the left hand turn towards Handies.
 I didn't fill up my bladder at the water stash under the bridge, thinking I had plenty.

 We started climbing on the single track that meandered through the woods.
 We saw Matt Mahoney with his racing flats (sans socks) ahead.
 Matt had no drop bags, no crew and no pacer, pretty amazing.
 I passed him with few words and we went on.
 Somewhere along the way, Tom caught up with us and I was leading the small group of us.
 We finally break out of the woods and it was a beautiful open high meadow.
 We could see Handies ahead and I knew that sometimes the approach to a high peak is harder for me than the actual climb, so I took my time.
 Morris was falling behind at this point and I waited for him a few times.
 He told me to go on without him but I am always hesitant to do that seeing we all have dark periods and can come back strong.